logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/startup-settings/creating-a-startup-setting-for-a-built-in-setting/_index.md

     -   **Type**: \(Required\) Type of setting.
 Select the **Built-in** option.
     -   **Name**: \(Required\) Name of the setting.

-        **Note:** As you start typing a setting's name into the **Name** box, Content Assist pops up an autocomplete list displaying valid built-in settings.
+{{<note>}} As you start typing a setting's name into the **Name** box, Content Assist pops up an autocomplete list displaying valid built-in settings.
 If you continue typing, the list is continuously filtered down to those built-in settings that contain the entered sequence of characters.

         ![](/images/TA_Automation/Images/Add_a_setting_dlg_autocomplete.png)